samchillcott/gatsby-starter-dev-portfolio/README.md

 # Sam Chillcott Portfolio

-- Portfolio site to host completed projects and resume as well as showcase skills/tech stack.
+Portfolio site to host completed projects and resume as well as showcase skills/tech stack.

-- Tech used: Gatsby.js (GraphQL / React.js / Sass), Netlify, subdomain hosting.
+## Tech Used

+- Gatsby.js
+- GraphQL
+- React.js
+- Sass.
+- Netlify.
+- Subdomain hosting.
 - Built based on a starter template (via Dinesh Pandiyan and @codigoMate).
 Not built using a follow along tutorial.

 ## Features